Frequently Asked Questions - Trailblazer Academy

 100% state funding is available to Ohio public high school students.

-Partial state funding is available to Ohio private high school students.
+Partial state funding is available to Ohio private high school and home school students.
+Students who receive partial funding but enroll in more credits than awarded by the state, tuition is $153/credit hour.

 Significantly reduced tuition is available for homeschool, out of state and those students not using state funding.
 Tuition is $160/credit hour.
-Text book fees are assumed by the student.
-We will provide course material information during registration.
+Self-Pay students will be responsible for tuition and book costs and fees.

 - How many courses can I take?